arafatm/learn-hashi/learn-vault/readme.md

                Recovery Mode: false
                      Storage: consul (HA available)
                      Version: Vault v1.3.2

     ==> Vault server started!
 Log data will stream in below:

-**NOTE:** If you get a warning message about mlock not being supported, that is okay.
+:exclamation: If you get a warning message about mlock not being supported, that is okay.
 However, for maximum security you should run Vault on a system that supports mlock.

 Vault outputs some information about its configuration, and then blocks.
 This process should be run using a resource manager such as systemd or upstart.